Posted on February 4, 2021

 For a brief to have clarity, it will need to focus on one specific and single-minded message.

-This is often the most difficult part of the brief, but also the most important; distilling the brief into one single-minded communication point.
+This is often the most difficult part of the brief, but also the most important.

 Points to consider: